-- (1) The regulator may exempt a person or class of persons from compliance with any of these Regulations. - Note: See subregulations 692(2) and (3). - (2) The exemption may be granted on the regulator's own initiative or on the written application of one or more persons. - (3) This regulation is subject to the limitations set out in this Part. - (4) This regulation does not apply to an exemption from: - (a) a provision requiring a person to hold a high risk work licence; or - (b) a provision of Chapter 9 relating to a major hazard facility or proposed major hazard facility.
+- (1) The regulator may exempt a person or class of persons from compliance with any of these Regulations. - Note: See subregulations 692(2) and (3). - (2) The exemption may be granted on the regulator's own initiative or on the written application of one or more persons. - (3) This regulation is subject to the limitations set out in this Part. - (4) This regulation does not apply to an exemption from: - (a) a provision requiring a person to hold a high risk work licence; or - (b) a provision of Chapter 9 relating to a major hazard facility or proposed major hazard facility; or - (c) regulation 529D in relation to exempting a type of engineered stone from that regulation.